 The Vanderbilt Historical Review is a student run, undergraduate history journal.
 The Review strives to provide a forum that is dedicated to facilitating dialogue on topics relating to history and historiography.
 Working closely with the history honor society, Phi Alpha Theta, we showcase the exceptional work of students through our academic journal and shorter articles on our blog.

 The Dialectics is an electronic journal devoted to undergraduate scholarship and discourse.
 The Journal welcomes high quality essays on issues of public importance.
 Deadline: Papers will be reviewed on a rolling basis.

 An edition of the ISSR appears each summer and another appears each winter.
 Each edition contains about four peer-reviewed articles.
 Each edition also contains about 15 book reviews, which are written by scholars and carefully polished for publication by the book-review editor and the editor-in-chief.
 Deadline for submissions for publication in the spring edition is January 15 and for the fall edition is June 15.

 Languages, Literature and Philosophy

 A nationwide literary magazine dedicated exclusively to undergraduate works of poetry, fiction, creative nonfiction and artwork.
 Published annually, the periodical showcases some of the best literature the nation’s undergraduates have to offer.
-The submission deadline for the 2018 issue is October 1st, 2017.

 The Susquehanna Review annually features works of fiction, creative nonfiction and poetry written by undergraduates from across the United States.
 Submissions are accepted all year; however there are various deadlines for different submissions to be considered for a specific issue.
 Visit their website to find out all of the submission guideline details.